meganz/mpenc_doc/source/index.rst

 integration into the MEGA web chat platform.
 We also have a Python reference prototype that is semi-functional but omits real cryptographic algorithms.
 Both our design and implementation need external review.
-To that end, this document contains high-level descriptions of each, and we will soon publish source code and API documentation under the free open source software 2-clause BSD license.
+To that end, this document contains high-level descriptions of each, and we have also published source code and API documentation under the free open source software AGPL-3 license.

 In chapters 1 and 2, we explore topics in secure group messaging in general, then apply these to our work and justify our design choices.
 In chapter 3, we